CUBRID/cubrid-manual/en/ha.rst

            continue ? ([y]es / [n]o / [s]kip) : y

 4. At this step, copy the HA-related scripts to the replica node.
-In this scenario, if there is no replica node, skip this step and go to the next step by entering.
+In this scenario, there is no replica node; therefore, you can skip this step and go to the next step by entering.

     ::